t-mart/huffman-rs/README.md

 - Creating traits
 - And, I dunno... other stuff too!

-See `main.rs` for a round-trip compression-decompression with stats:
+See `examples/roundtrip.rs` for a round-trip compression-decompression with stats, or run it with `cargo run --release --example roundtrip`:

 ![demo](docs/demo.png)